Skip to main content

 Logging & Debugging

-The logging services are rendered as per contract with protocol Logger.
-The logging service uses Apple's Unified Logging System - OSLog as the underlying service provider.
-The logger service provides useful inline functions for each OSLogLevels in two flavours:
+The logging services are rendered per contract with the Logger protocol.
+The logging service uses Apple's Unified Logging System (OSLog) as the underlying service provider.
+The logger service provides useful inline functions for each OSLogLevel in two variations:

-• Log function accepting StaticString and Variadic CVarArg.
+• Log function accepting StaticString and variadic CVarArg

-• Log function accepting Any typed value.
+• Log function accepting Any typed value

 Usage